xbst/docs/docs/Box-Turtle-Controllers/AFC-Lite/AFC-Lite-Manual.md

 5. <u>Do I need to use Katapult if using CAN?</u>

     No. However it makes firmware flashing much easier.
 To avoid confusion, this manual only covers CAN with Katapult.

+6. <u>What are common stepper motor pinouts? </u>

+    This depends on your specific stepstick, common pinouts are AABB and BAAB.